KILIMANJARO - TUSKER'S PORTERS

-You'll quickly come to realize that the Tusker Trail climbing crew is not just a team, they are a family.
-Decades of experience and a fierce loyalty to the Tusker family have forged a tightly knit bond among the crew members.
-And as you journey to the summit, you'll find that these seasoned veterans become more than just guides and porters, they become friends..
+You'll quickly come to realize that the Tusker Trail climbing crew is not just a team, it is a family.
+Decades of experience and a fierce loyalty to the Tusker family have forged a tightly knit bond among our climbing team.
+And as you journey to the summit, you'll find that these seasoned veterans become more than just guides and porters, they become friends.

 IN THE COMMUNITY